 One of my favorite things about our Facebook group is that interesting discussions are always taking place!
 Recently, one of our members, Jennifer Jansen (From the Blue House) kicked off a great topic by asking: “If you had the chance to start your soap business over again, from scratch, knowing what you know now, what would you do differently?”

 This question (or a variation of it) is something I get asked often, so I was really interested to see how other soap company owners would answer.
-When I started Gratitude Soapery, I was given that second chance to do things differently the second time around.
+When I started Gratitude Soapery, which I sold in 2018, I was given that chance to do things differently the second time around.
 There wasn’t much that I changed between starting Amathia Soapworks and Gratitude Soapery, but there were a few things…

 My answer is going to be oh-so-different than most soapmakers, because I spent several years prior being an entrepreneur in an unrelated industry, plus my unique experiences as a retail buyer, vendor liaison, inventory specialist, web designer, and freelancer.
 For me, here are three things I would do if I started a new company tomorrow: